Ivanukh/validity/docs/source/about.rst

 About
 =====

-Validity is module for validation created to help implement primitive and complex validation rules.
+Validity is module for validation, created to help implement primitive and complex validation rules.
 It implements :ref:`comparators` and :ref:`logical_operators`.
 More details is in :ref:`intro` section.